 Profit Sharing Plan

 A profit-sharing plan is a retirement plan that gives employees a share in the profits of a company.
-Employers may make discretionary annual contributions into employee retirement accounts up to 25% of each employee's salary or a maximum of $66,000 (2023).
+Employers may make a discretionary annual contribution into employee retirement accounts up to 25% of each employee's salary or a maximum of $66,000 (2023).
 Only employer contributions are allowed in this type of plan.

 For businesses, nonprofits, and government agencies, Arvest Wealth Management offers specialized solutions and support that help you manage investments, oversee custodial accounts, and provide employee benefits.